arnabs542/oj/problemSolving.md

                     - all pairs: floyd-warshall(matrix multiply, O(V³))
                 - shortest simple path: NP hard, need to exhaust all paths

+Any problem in computer science can be solved with another level of indirection => Any problem in computer science can be solved with another state.
 STATE TRANSITION technique
 - STATE TRANSITION - the key is to model the problem and define proper state
     - state definition & representation - PERSPECTIVE matters!